-The expansion also boosted the prospects of people of color and those without a college degree.
-By early 2019, employers were hiring African American and Hispanic workers at rates equal to or higher than those of white workers.
+By early 2019, employers were hiring African American and Hispanic workers at rates equal to or higher than those of white workers (Petrosky-Nadeau and Valletta 2019).
 This reduced long-standing unemployment gaps, narrowing them to historic lows.
-The same thing happened for those with a high school diploma: hiring rates rose, unemployment fell, and gaps narrowed relative to college-educated workers.
-Is
+The same thing happened for those with a high school diploma: hiring rates rose, unemployment fell, and gaps narrowed relative to college-educated workers (Aaronson et al. 2019).

-By the end of the expansion, these improved employment outcomes were leading to faster growth in wages and income.
-Between 2016 and 2019, median wage growth for low-wage workers was more rapid than for highwage workers, reversing a pattern that had dominated in previous years.
-This narrowed the relative gaps in wages between those in the lowest earnings quartile and all other groups.
-16
+By the end of the expansion, these improved employment outcomes were leading to faster growth in wages and income for less-advantaged groups.
+Between 2016 and 2019, median wage growth for low-wage workers was more rapid than for high-wage workers, reversing a pattern that had dominated in previous years.
+This narrowed the relative gaps in wages between those in the lowest earnings quartile and all other groups (Robertson 2019).

 The better-than-average wage growth translated into better-than-average growth in household incomes.
-In 2019, median household income for Black and Hispanic households rose by more than 7 percent, compared to less than 6 percent for white households.17
+In 2019, median household income for Black and Hispanic households rose by more than 7%, compared to less than 6% for white households (Semega et al. 2020).

 Finally, these improvements also showed through to wealth.
 As the economy continued to expand, so did the value of assets, including housing, businesses, and stock market holdings.
-Gains on assets were especially rapid for those at the bottom of the wealth distribution.
+Gains on assets were especially rapid for those at the bottom of the wealth distribution (Bhutta et al. 2020).
 Between 2016 and 2019, families with the lowest net worth saw the largest growth in their holdings.
+This late-cycle pattern gave less-wealthy households a chance to reap some of the benefits that had been captured disproportionately by higher net-worth individuals earlier in the cycle.